heyallan/svg-to-data-uri/README.md

-# svg-to-data-uri
+# SVG to data URI

-SVG to Data URI encoder
+> SVG to Data URI encoder